Geeksltd/GCop/Rules/GCop103.md

 ## Rule description
-You should always return an empty list instead of null.
+If your method returns an enumerable, then you should always return an empty list instead of null.
 In this way you eliminate the risk of a NullReferenceException and You don't have to check for null in client code, so your code becomes shorter, more readable and easier to maintain.

-This rule applies when the return type implements IEnumerable.
+[Further reading](https://orcharddojo.net/orchard-resources/Library/DevelopmentGuidelines/BestPractices/CSharp).

 ## Example 1
 ```csharp